Our genes are at a mismatch with our current environment and it is making us sick

 Stress and mental/emotional wellbeing

 The body has amazing systems to help it deal with stress.
-The stressors we used to face were things like lack of food, fighting other tribes and having to run away from man eating animals.
+The stressors we used to face were things like lack of food, stay safe out of the elements, fighting other tribes and having to run away from man eating animals.
 These threats were acute and short lived.
 They required an acute stress response from the body in order to survive, but once the stressor was gone, the body went back to homeostasis.

 These chronic stressors raise the stress hormones in our bodies over long periods of time, which can have serious long-term health effects that can contribute to the development of chronic diseases.

-Furthermore, due to the current structure of our modern society and societal norms, people are engaging with their hobbies less, having increased feelings of unworthiness, shame and “not feeling good enough,” have less exposure to nature, have decreased amounts of genuine social connection, lack vulnerability, as well as lack a sense of community, life purpose and spirituality.
+Furthermore, due to the current structure of our modern society and societal norms, people are engaging with their hobbies less, spending more time in front of screens/technology that are overloading our brains with information and marketing ultimately, having increased feelings of unworthiness, shame and “not feeling good enough,” have less exposure to nature, have decreased amounts of genuine social connection, lack vulnerability, as well as lack a sense of community, life purpose and spirituality.
 This has a profound impact on people’s mental and emotional wellbeing, as well as the way that they engage in the world around them.
-It can lead to increased stress, unhealthy and toxic behaviour patterns towards other people and ourselves, as well as decrease a person’s ability to handle stressors, leading to feelings of isolation.
+It can lead to increased stress, anxiety, unhealthy and toxic behaviour patterns towards other people and ourselves, as well as decrease a person’s ability to handle stressors, leading to feelings of isolation.

 From a material perspective, we are better off than we have ever been as a society, yet mental health issues continue to rise steadily.
 The issue is no longer material, it is existential.
 With the rise in mental health issues, addictions to substances such as food, smoking, drugs and alcohol are becoming more prevalent, because they act as a means to numb and distract us from our internal battles, therefore exacerbating people’s existing mental and physical health issues.